ento/chromeos-key-remapper/README.md

   can happen.
 - The options page of the custom IME can only display the options page of a single IME.
-- Keys can be only remapped to other key combinations.
+- Keys can be only remapped to other key combinations. i.e. can't do things that the OS already supports through exiting key combos.
+- Only a single key combo can be mapped: no support for sequence of keys.

 ## Prerequisites / assumptions